mdelorme/tri_layer_IC_generator/README.md

 # Initial conditions generator for a tri-layer convective setup in Dyablo or FV2D

-Simple python script generating `.ini` files for fv2d and dyablo for a three-layer setup.
+Simple python script generating `.ini` files for dyablo for a three-layer setup or fv2d/dyablo for a sandwich setup.

 The setup is loosely based on the following papers :